lulvk/lulvk.github.io/_pages/overview.md

   - /overview.html
 published: true
 ---
-I am a Lecturer with Polytech Nantes, [University of Nantes](https://www.univ-nantes.fr/){:target="_blank"}, in France.
+I am a Lecturer with Polytech Nantes, [University of Nantes](https://www.univ-nantes.fr/){:target="_blank"}, France.
 My research interests include visual perception and attention, human-computer interaction, and medical imaging.

 I received the M.Eng. degree in cognitive engineering from the National Superior School of Cognitics, Bordeaux, France, in 2015, the M.Sc. degree in biomedical imaging from the University of Angers, France, in 2015, and the Ph.D. degree from the [School of Computer Science and Engineering](https://www.cardiff.ac.uk/computer-science){:target="_blank"}, Cardiff University, United Kingdom, in 2019.